Bioactive Aldehydes

 Cross-linking of proteins

 Bifunctional aldehydes such as malondialdehyde and methylglyoxal can react with arginine to form Schiff bases, which rearrange to form stable adducts through an intramolecular reaction of the second carbonyl group.
 Malondialdehyde exists as an enolic anion of low chemical reactivity at pHs above a pKa of 4.46, but at lower pH an equilibrium mixture of the protonated enol and dialdehyde forms of high reactivity is formed.
-As the last, it exhibits a high affinity for the formation of adducts with DNA and with proteins by interaction with arginine residues.
-These adducts are characteristic of cellular stress such as that caused by exposure to cigarette smoke or alcohol, and they are often associated with a pro-inflammatory reaction throughout the body.
+As the last, it exhibits a high propensity to form adducts with DNA and with proteins by interaction with arginine residues.
+These adducts are characteristic of cellular stress such as that caused by exposure to cigarette smoke or alcohol, and they are often associated with pro-inflammatory symptoms throughout the body.
 Collagen is vulnerable to modification by malondialdehyde, which forms adducts with cysteine residues and favours glycation reactions, and this can affect the regeneration and reorganization of tissues leading to a loss of elasticity and disturbance to tissue remodelling.

 Reaction of malondialdehyde with arginine

-Acrolein is a relatively simple unsaturated aldehyde, which forms Michael adducts with thiol groups of cysteines that affect the activity of many proteins.
+Acrolein is a relatively simple unsaturated aldehyde, which forms Michael adducts with thiol groups of cysteines that affect many proteins.
 These adducts have been implicated in several pathological conditions, and they are also apoptotic signals.
-The brain in the elderly is vulnerable to adduct formation by such aldehydes with the mitochondrial ATP-synthase.
+In the elderly, the brain is vulnerable to such aldehydes forming adducts with the mitochondrial ATP-synthase.

 It is evident that some proteins are more susceptible to lipoxidation than others.
-Sometimes it may simply be the relative abundance of certain proteins within cells, but this is not the only factor as in the lipoxidation of transcription factors and signalling proteins, which are minor cellular components.
-The nucleophilicity of amino acid side chains may determine their reactivity to Schiff’s base formation or Michael addition, so a cysteine thiol is more reactive than the imidazole in histidine or amino group in lysine, although these activities can be influenced by their chemical microenvironment, e.g., their accessibility on the protein surface.
-A further factor can be the relative accessibility or exposure of a given amino acid within the tertiary structure of a protein.
+Sometimes it may simply be the relative abundance of certain proteins within cells, but this is not the only factor, as lipoxidation of transcription factors and signalling proteins, which are minor cellular components, can occur.
+The nucleophilicity of amino acid side chains may determine their propensity for Schiff’s base formation or Michael addition, so a cysteine thiol is more reactive than the imidazole in histidine or amino group in lysine, although their chemical microenvironment, e.g., their accessibility on the protein surface can influence the outcome.
+A further factor can be the relative exposure of a given amino acid within the tertiary structure of a protein.

-As lipoxidation by this means alters the structure of proteins and introduces relatively hydrophobic entities, it has many different effects in cells at a structural and functional level that are dependent on the structure of the target protein and the nature of the reactive aldehyde.
-Because cysteine, histidine and lysine residues are often at catalytic centres, the most common observation is enzyme inactivation, which can be the result of unfolding or conformational change of the protein, alterations to gene expression and the defence response, oligomerization or aggregation, or increased proteosomal degradation.
-Some enzyme proteins are activated by lipoxidation-induced oligomerization resulting in increased downstream signalling.
+As lipoxidation by this means alters the structure of proteins and introduces relatively hydrophobic entities, it has many different effects in cells at a structural and functional level that are dependent on the natures of the target protein and the aldehyde.
+Because cysteine, histidine and lysine residues are often at catalytic centres, the most common observation is that the enzyme is rendered inert through unfolding or conformational change of the protein, alterations to gene expression and the defence response, oligomerization or aggregation, or increased proteosomal degradation.
+Some enzyme proteins are stimulated by lipoxidation-induced oligomerization resulting in increased downstream signalling.
 Ultimately, carbonylated proteins are degraded by the proteasome system, although heavily carbonylated proteins can accumulate as cytotoxic aggregates due to their increased hydrophobicity; these have been linked to age-related diseases in humans because of clogging of the proteasome system.

 Generation of such adducts enables 4-hydroxy-nonenal to transfer information on oxidative stress from the cell membrane to the cytoplasm to initiate cell signalling, sometimes via specific receptors.
-Electrophilic aldehydes may associate with membrane proteins to produce damage(or danger)-associated molecular patterns (DAMPs), which can share common structural motifs with microbial pathogen-associated molecular patterns and so activate the same pattern-recognition receptors that are present on the surface of macrophages and of immune and vascular cells.
+Electrophilic aldehydes may associate with membrane proteins to produce damage(or danger)-associated molecular patterns (DAMPs), which can share common structural motifs with microbial pathogen-associated molecular patterns and so interact with the same pattern-recognition receptors that are present on the surface of macrophages and of immune and vascular cells.
 These can initiate signalling processes by induction of chemokines and proinflammatory cell adhesion molecules.
 Reaction with cysteine and arginine residues of NF-κB (Nuclear Factor kappa B) can down-regulate the proinflammatory gene expression induced by this transcription factor.
-Among innumerable further examples, the unique free cysteine (Cys34) of human albumin shows a remarkable reactivity towards 4‑hydroxy-trans-2-nonenal, while the inactivation of several membrane transporters in the brain by lipid-derived aldehydes has been linked to neurodegenerative disorders, including Alzheimer's disease that can ultimately lead to irreversible cytotoxic injuries and cell death.
+Among innumerable further examples, the unique free cysteine (Cys34) of human albumin has a remarkable affinity for 4‑hydroxy-trans-2-nonenal, while disabling of several membrane transporters in the brain by lipid-derived aldehydes has been linked to neurodegenerative disorders, including Alzheimer's disease that can ultimately lead to irreversible cytotoxic injuries and cell death.

-Aside from their actions with macro-molecules, some of the effects of aldehydes are beneficial, as both 4-hydroxy-2-nonenal and 4‑hydroxy-2E,6Z-dodecadienal, the latter derived from 12-hydroperoxy-eicosatetraenoic acid (12-HpETE) - the 12-lipoxygenase metabolite of arachidonic acid, are endogenous activating ligands of peroxisome proliferator-activated receptor δ (PPARδ) at low and non-cytotoxic concentrations.
-It is believed that they regulate genes that control the oxidative capacity of the mitochondrion, stimulate detoxification mechanisms and repress inflammation, while they can serve in effect as second messengers for regulation of oxidative/electrophilic stress through activation of the antioxidant defence system.
-Both 4-hydroxyhexenal and 4‑hydroxynonenal at low concentrations have protective effects against oxidative stress by activating the Nrf2 pathway, which regulates the expression of antioxidant proteins including the production of heme oxygenase-1, a potent antioxidant enzyme, and they can activate other cytoprotective pathways and enhance expression of other detoxification genes.
+Aside from their actions with macro-molecules, aldehydes can sometimes be beneficial, as both 4-hydroxy-2-nonenal and 4‑hydroxy-2E,6Z-dodecadienal, the latter derived from 12-hydroperoxy-eicosatetraenoic acid (12-HpETE) - the 12-lipoxygenase metabolite of arachidonic acid, are endogenous ligands of peroxisome proliferator-activated receptor δ (PPARδ) at low and non-cytotoxic concentrations.
+It is believed that they regulate genes that control the oxidative capacity of the mitochondrion, stimulate detoxification mechanisms and repress inflammation, while they can serve in effect as second messengers for regulation of oxidative/electrophilic stress through induction of the antioxidant defence system.
+Both 4-hydroxyhexenal and 4‑hydroxynonenal at low concentrations are protective against oxidative stress by triggering the Nrf2 pathway, which regulates the expression of antioxidant proteins including the production of heme oxygenase-1, a potent antioxidant enzyme, and they can induce other cytoprotective pathways and enhance expression of other detoxification genes.

 4-Hydroxy-2-nonenal is involved in the pathophysiology of various human disease states, including the metabolic syndrome, diabetes, and cardiovascular, neurological, immunological and age-related diseases.
 Carnosine-based scavengers of advanced lipoxidation end-products are under investigation, and in animal models, they improve inflammatory conditions associated with obesity.
-There are many reports that oxidative stress and electrophilic lipid peroxidation, including protein carbonylation, are involved in the induction of cell cycle arrest, the differentiation process and apoptosis in cancer cells if they are exposed to supraphysiological levels in the cancer microenvironment; it appears that lipoxidation adducts can have either anti- or pro-carcinogenic effects, depending on the cell type and the nature of the adduct that is formed.
+There are many reports that oxidative stress and electrophilic lipid peroxidation, including protein carbonylation, assist in the induction of cell cycle arrest, the differentiation process and apoptosis in cancer cells if they are exposed to supraphysiological levels in the cancer microenvironment; it appears that lipoxidation adducts can be either anti- or pro-carcinogenic, depending on the cell type and the nature of the adduct that is formed.
 Saturated and unsaturated aldehydes in exhaled breath can serve as accessible biomarkers for lung cancer.

-A further metabolite of 4-hydroxy-trans-2-nonenal is formed by conjugation with glutathione catalysed by an enzyme of the glutathione S‑transferase family to give 3‑(S-glutathionyl)-4-hydroxynonanal.
-In this instance, the Michael addition reaction removes the trans C2-C3 double bond, and the product exists in equilibrium between the free aldehyde and its cyclic hemiacetal.
-Further enzymic reactions occur to produce many different metabolites, including mercapturic acids, with varying biological activities.
+A further metabolite of 4-hydroxy-trans-2-nonenal is formed by conjugation with glutathione catalysed by an enzyme of the glutathione S‑transferase family to give 3‑(S‑glutathionyl)-4-hydroxynonanal.
+In this instance, the Michael addition reaction removes the trans C2-C3 double bond, and the product exists as an equilibrium mixture of the free aldehyde and its cyclic hemiacetal.
+Further enzymic reactions occur to produce many different metabolites, including mercapturic acids, that can disturb tissue metabolism.

 Glutathione adduct of hydroxynonenal